 In this post, we’ll explain what precision spacers are commonly used for, and how you can order custom spacers for your next project.

 Spacers are found in many different machines and vehicles.
-Spacers can help reduce friction and vibration while maintaining space between part in an assembly.
+Spacers are designed to reduce friction and vibration while maintaining space between part in an assembly.

 Spacers are simple parts, which allows them to be used in a wide range of industries.
 You’ll find spacers everywhere, from orthodontics to high-pressure tools and machinery.
 Many vehicles and engines use spacers that require tight tolerances, so high-precision metal spacers are most commonly found in the aerospace, agricultural, automotive, and electrical industries.

 Shims, washers, and spacers are similar parts, so it can be difficult to figure out exactly what you need.
 There are a few key differences between these three parts.

 Shims are usually a thinner piece that is used to create space between two surfaces.
 Shims typically help create a seal, or in cases where there needs to be a tight tolerance.
 Different size shims can be used when the two surfaces start to wear down.
 These are usually thinner compared to spacers and washers.

 Washers are used to distribute a load.
 Washers can also be used to lock a nut and bolt together, and come in different shapes.
 Washers are primarily used with screws and bolts.

 Spacers are similar to washers, but usually more precise.
 Spacers are also longer than most washers and shims to create space or add clearance.